 Listen to this podcast episode with the player above, or keep reading for the highlights and takeaway points.

 Highlights from Christina’s Motivational Path to Medical School:

 What Christina is currently doing:

 - Works as a clinical research coordinator at Biopharma Services, where she heads the clinical trials for human pharmaceutical research.

 - She also gets their principal investigators who are physicians

 - She is starting medical school soon

-Christina’s crazy path to medical school:
+Christina’s crazy and inspiring path to medical school:

 - Cristina being a first-generation college student